Loading

 Unsubscribes happen for a lot of reasons.
 But if they happen because a customer doesn't feel engaged with your brand or marketing messages, you might want to get some feedback so you can improve your email marketing efforts.

 You may also want to notify your team about people who unsubscribe in Slack, email, or your team chat so they can take immediate action.
-Alternatively, you might want to update your CRM when someone unsubscribes inside your email marketing tool.
+Alternatively, you might want to try to re-engage them through an ad platform (like LinkedIn Ads).

 With Zapier, you can set up automatic workflows to keep track of your unsubscribers so you can follow up on a later date or through other channels to encourage them to resubscribe.